4 da Fam

 "4 da Fam" is a song by American rapper Amil, featuring verses from American rappers Jay-Z, Memphis Bleek, and Beanie Sigel.
 Ty Fyffe produced the song.
 It was released on Roc-A-Fella as the second single from her debut album All Money Is Legal.
-In the song's lyrics, Amil boasts about being the best female rapper, and Jay-Z discusses his fears of becoming a father, which his verse suggests he believed was about to occur at the time.
+In one of the verses, Jay-Z discusses his fears of becoming a father.

 "4 da Fam" received mixed reviews from music critics; some critics praised Jay-Z's verse, while others criticized Amil's contributions.
 It appeared on several Billboard charts.
 The song peaked at No. 99 on the Hot R&B/Hip-Hop Songs Billboard chart and No. 97 on the Hot Rap Songs Billboard chart.
 "4 da Fam" was promoted with a music video, which was played on the music show Artist Corner and the BET network.

 Recording and release

 Ty Fyffe produced "4 da Fam" and wrote it with Amil Whitehead, Shawn Carter (Jay-Z), Dwight Grant (Beanie Sigel), and Malik Cox (Memphis Bleek).
 The track was mixed by Pat Viala and recorded by Just Blaze.
 It was released on September 13, 2000 as the second single from Amil's debut album, All Money Is Legal (2000).
 The song was made available as a 12-inch single through Roc-A-Fella.
 It was also included on a double A-side with the album's lead single "I Got That".
 In advertisements for All Money Is Legal, "4 da Fam" was promoted as one of its "blazin' joints".

 A music video, directed by Nick Quested, was released for "4 da Fam" in 2000.
 It was played that year on the music show Artist Corner and BET.
 The video was uploaded to Amil's Vevo account on October 25, 2009.